When I was a little girl, growing up the youngest of five children in Davis, Calif., I used to be in awe of what I saw in my father’s seagoing trunk.

 Initially, we were rather casual about it, I was confident it must be a drill of some sort (a reds v. blue war game), as were my fellow junior officers.
 So we stood on the fantail, exchanged remarks, marveled at how realistic it was, and had colors at 0800 as usual.
 About 0800, torpedo planes started slowly skimming down Southeast Loch, about 100 yards off our stern, at an elevation of about 50 feet.
 They were so low and near, we had an opportunity to scrutinize them carefully.
 They were painted a gun-metal gray color, their torpedoes were on the outside of the fuselage, there was a large, red sun, and their corps insignia appeared in red just aft of the sun.
 I learned later in the day that a torpedo has to run through the water about 200 feet to arm itself so it will explode, and these planes were positioning themselves so they would arm and hit our battleships, which were lined up in a row perpendicular to, and near the entrance to Southeast Loch, where the submarine base is.
 The pilots also came in low because they wanted their torpedoes to have a shallow dive so they would not get stuck in the mud.
 It was a spectacular sight.
 There must have been at least 50 dive and torpedo bombers participating in the attack, but their movements made the sky seem full of them.
 They were diving, hedgehopping and zooming all around and it was impossible to keep track of them or to tell when they were headed in our direction, except that the torpedo planes slowly eased down Southeast Loch near the submarine base, ignoring us, but so close we could almost reach out and touch them.

 In a matter of moments, huge columns of smoke belched skyward from several places around the Base, and big gushers of water erupted where bombs missed their target and hit the water.
 The noise from the explosions was deafening and the concussion tremendous.
 Suddenly, there was a big flash of light, followed by a thunderous blast, when a torpedo plane was shot down by the Naval Air Station at Ford Island.
 Then the light began to dawn on me that we had to be at war with Japan, that this was not make-believe.
-For a number of years, we have had strained relations with Japan because of her expansionist activities, and we have always imposed oil and steel embargoes on her, but we have always perceived ourselves as being invincible, especially here at Pearl Harbor.
+For a number of years, we have had strained relations with Japan because of her expansionist activities, and we have already imposed oil and steel embargoes on her, but we have always perceived ourselves as being invincible, especially here at Pearl Harbor.
 In this setting, it is nothing short of astonishing that a debacle like this could occur, even though war has not been declared and diplomatic relations have not been severed.

 Shortly after colors, General Quarters sounded and al of us bolted to our battle stations, still in an uncertain frame of mind.
 We still seemed reluctant about opening fire because of lingering doubt whether it was a drill; war was too incredible.
 My battle station was the Coding Board (cryptography), and the first message we received from CINCPAC was the plain English admonition “This is not a drill.”
 With that assurance, we opened fire in earnest and, surprisingly, we were one of the first ships in our area to open fire.
 We did not inflict much damage, however, since most of the crew had not fired the AA guns before.